 Valley Elderberry Longhorn Beetle.
-The CNDDB (California Department of Fish and Wildlife 2015) has a historic record of VELB to the north of the study area along the Sacramento River near the I-80/I-5 interchange.
+The CNDDB (2015) has a historic record of VELB to the north of the study area along the Sacramento River near the I-80/I-5 interchange.
 No elderberry shrubs were observed during reconnaissance level surveys; however, elderberry shrubs could occupy the site prior to construction activities.